-Bren O’Callaghan is Curator, HOME with an independent practice as a producer, curator and artist, based at artist studio collective Paradise Works in Salford.
+Bren O’Callaghan is Curator at HOME in Manchester, England.
+He also operates an independent practice at artist studio collective Paradise Works.
 His work and interests stem from collaboration, creative compulsion and supporting artists whose work may be overlooked by formal routes within contemporary exhibition and performance.
-Recipient of the London 2012 Cultural Olympiad Inspire awards for his work on the BBC Public Space Broadcasting network and with a career spanning production, programming, journalism and commissioning for a wide spectrum of audiences, his priority remains the widest possible access for varied and diverse audiences who may otherwise feel excluded.
+Recipient of the London 2012 Cultural Olympiad Inspire awards for his work on the BBC Public Space Broadcasting network.